 Congratulations to the recipient of the 2025 William Hugh McEniry Award for Excellence in Teaching

-Please join us in celebrating Dr. Riggs on this well-deserved honor and thanking him for his continued dedication to teaching, mentorship, and student success.
+The Office of Faculty Engagement is pleased to celebrate Dr. John Riggs on this well-deserved recognition and thanks him for his continued commitment to teaching, mentorship, and student success.

-Professor of Practice in Marketing and Director of the Centurion Sales Excellence Program
+Dr. John Riggs Professor of Practice in Marketing and Director of the Centurion Sales Excellence Program

 Congratulations to the recipient of the 2023 William Hugh McEniry Award for Excellence in Teaching